haukex/raspinotes/BaseInstall.md

       - To get the current status,
         `for x in get_overlay_conf get_bootro_conf get_overlay_now get_bootro_now; do echo -n "$x="; sudo raspi-config nonint $x; done` where 1=false and 0=true (*NIX process exit codes)

-   6. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.

 9. **Miscellaneous**